 - Play is the gateway to vitality.
 By its nature, it is uniquely and intrinsically rewarding.

 - Play generates optimism, seeks out novelty, makes perseverance fun and leads to mastery.
 Additionally, it gives the immune system a bounce, fosters empathy and promotes a sense of belonging and community.
-Each of these byproducts are indices of personal health, and their shortage predicts impending health problems and personal fragility.
+Each of these byproducts is an indicator of personal health, and when you don’t have them in your life predicts impending health problems and personal fragility.

 - Play enhances relationships.
-The NIP cites studies that indicate that play refreshes a long-term adult-adult relationship.
+The National Institute of Play (NIT) cites studies that indicate that play refreshes a long-term adult-adult relationship.
+Not surprising, really.

 - Playful communications and interactions, when nourished, produce a climate for easy connection and a deepening, more rewarding relationship – true intimacy.
 Who wouldn’t want this in a relationship?

 In other words, we need more play!

 In my time as a health coach working with autoimmune sufferers, it has become clear that many most of us share a tendency towards ‘Type A’ personality traits.
 Things like a strong propensity to move immediately from one task to the next with little time for reflection, a hefty competitive streak, a serious case of critical self-talk and holding ourselves to higher standards than we do others.

 We present a bright face to the world, even if that’s not how we really feel.
 We’re so good at this, we sometimes even manage to fool ourselves.

 We are like ducks on the lake – on top of the water, we are in control, gliding along.
 And, underneath, we’re frantically paddling to keep ourselves afloat.